harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - Sometimes **/ʍ/** or **/hw/** is used for "wh" sound where "h" sound is not prominent but it is still more "breathier" than "w" sound (e.g. *which* or *whale*).
 /j/ (y): **y**es, **y**ou

-#todo Yod Dropping after alveolar consonants
-- `/j/` is dropped in stressed syllables after all alveolar and dental consonants (except `/p, b, f, h, k, m/`).
-	- `/j/` is dropped after `/t,d,n,s,z,l/`
-- This applies also to syllables often transcribed with the secondary stress mark `⟨ˌ⟩` (e.g. "avenue" `/ˈævəˌnu/`), but it is retained for unstressed syllables (e.g. "menu" `/ˈmɛnju/`).
-- new, Tuesday, assume, duke, tune, due, suit

-> [!note] This actually blows my mind.
-I've been saying all these words with yod all this time.

 #todo velarization